sangshrestha/twitch-prediction/README.md

 # twitch-prediction
 Script to automate twitch prediction.
-Use as a bookmarklet.
+Use as a bookmark.

 > This does NOT work for prediction with more than two outcomes.